Falls High School

 Included on campus are a sports arena for hockey (also used for spring and fall sports training), football practice fields, and track field, several baseball and softball diamonds, and a swimming pool.
 There is a parking lot for students who use their own vehicles to travel to school (all it requires is a sticker in the window that students can sign up for in the office).
 There is also a separate lot for teachers parking.

-The current principal is Tim Everson and the athletic director is Bill Mason.
+The current principal is Lisa West.

 Falls high school is on the border of the United States and Canada at the most northern part of Koochiching County.

 The Falls' rival school is variant for different sports, but typically a good battle between the Hibbing High School in Hibbing, Minnesota.

 As of the 2010–11 school year, the school had an enrollment of 658 students and 34 classroom teachers (on an FTE basis), for a student-teacher ratio of 20.08.